Ever since the introduction of the revolutionary Xerox 914 in 1959, the copier has become one of the main symbols of a modern workplace.

 Copier / Printer Leasing vs. Buying: Comparing Costs

-Commercial-grade copiers and printers are often more expensive than you might think.
+Commercial-grade copiers and printers such as the Xerox Altalink C8055 are often more expensive than you might think.

 As a result, the leasing opportunity inevitably comes into the equation as a cheaper option — at least in theory.